 - Seasoning the cooking water allows the potatoes to be better flavored all the way to the core.

-- 1 1/2 pounds russet potatoes, about 3 large potatoes, peeled and quartered
+1 1/2 pounds russet potatoes, about 2 to 3 large potatoes, peeled and quartered

-6 tablespoons homemade or store-bought Japanese mayonnaise, such as Kewpie
+6 tablespoons homemade or store-bought Japanese mayonnaise (3 ounces; 85g), such as Kewpie

-- 1 small carrot, quartered and thinly sliced crosswise
+1 small carrot (2 ounces; 55g), quartered and thinly sliced crosswise

 Place potatoes in a large pot and add enough cold water to cover by 1 inch.
-Season generously with salt, set over high heat, and bring to a boil.
+Season generously with salt and bring to a boil over high heat.
 Reduce to a simmer and cook until potatoes are easily pierced with a fork, 10 to 15 minutes.
 Drain potatoes and transfer to a large bowl.
 Let cool.

 Meanwhile, place cucumbers in a bowl and sprinkle 1/2 teaspoon salt.
 Mix well, then let stand for 10 minutes.
 Drain any accumulated water, then gently squeeze cucumbers with paper towels to blot up any excess liquid.

-In a small bowl, stir together rice vinegar, mayonnaise, and hot mustard until well mixed.
+In a small bowl, whisk together rice vinegar, mayonnaise, and hot mustard until well combined.

 Mash potatoes with a masher or a large fork, allowing some small lumps to remain.
 Add cucumbers, carrots, onions, eggs, scallions, and mayonnaise mixture.
-Mix well and season with salt.
+Mix well and season with salt to taste.
 Serve right away.
 The salad can be refrigerated up to 1 day.